2.3.3 |

 is asymmetrical in pronunciation, but this is compatible with the

 unneutral character of nanaicity.
-For the same reason there is

 Whereas ananaic would not be suitable as a perfective-neutralistic

-symbol, nanaic is indeed suitable as a corrective-neutralistic one.
+symbol, nanaic is indeed suitable as a corrective-neutralistic

-also this term can be treated as a noun.
-A remarkable feature of
+Like nanan this term, too, can be treated as a noun.

-it is that it is symmetrical both in spelling and in pronunciation
+A remarkable feature of it is that it is or would be symmetrical both in

-if the stress is put on the central syllable (and if
+stress is put on the central syllable.

-supreme being itself it is ineffable.
+is ineffable.

 2.3.3.0